Free Life in the UK mock test and practice questions for 2023

 All of our Life in the UK mock tests will follow the same format as the real test, the only difference is that we have not assigned a time limit to any of them, this is to allow you to go over each question carefully and then double-check your answers.

 Just like the real test, all the answers to our practice questions can be found in the Life in the UK: A Guide for New Residents handbook.

 I can’t stress enough how important this Life in the UK test revision book is – please ensure you read it cover to cover to ensure you’re fully prepared.

 How to book Life in the UK Test

 It will be necessary to book your sitting for the test online at least three days before your desired test date.
 The fee for the test is £50.
 You can book your test online by providing the following:

 - An accepted form of identification.

-More than 30 testing spots are located throughout the United Kingdom.
+More than 40 testing locations are located throughout the United Kingdom.
 You will be given the option to choose one location out of the five locations that are closest to your residence.